suyash-rgb/PresencePulse/README.md

   - Save the embeddings and corresponding names to a pickle file.

-` ## Understanding Face Embeddings and Labels `
+## Understanding Face Embeddings and Labels

-` ### Face Embeddings `
+### Face Embeddings
-` **Definition**:  `
+**Definition**:
-`Face embeddings are numerical representations of facial features extracted from images using deep learning models.
-These embeddings capture the unique` `characteristics of a face and are represented as high-dimensional vectors, typically in a 128-dimensional space.`
+Face embeddings are numerical representations of facial features extracted from images using deep learning models.
+These embeddings capture the unique` characteristics of a face and are represented as high-dimensional vectors, typically in a 128-dimensional space.

-` - **Representation**:  `
+- **Representation**:
-`Face embeddings are usually vectors of numbers (e.g., 128-dimensional vectors) that capture the essential features of a face.`
+Face embeddings are usually vectors of numbers (e.g., 128-dimensional vectors) that capture the essential features of a face.

 - **Comparison**:
   By comparing the embeddings of two faces, you can determine how similar they are.
 This is useful for tasks like face recognition and verification.